The habit of reading – How to read more books

 Most of us had to read a lot while growing up.
 Often, these books were forced on us and were rarely something that we enjoyed.
 Slowly, we began to see reading as something boring, something we were forced to do in our English classes.
 But reading doesn’t have to be boring.
 If you read the right things, it can be a fun way to learn and maybe, change your life.

-Let’s have a look at why you should read and how you can begin to read more books.
+In this article, we’ll explore why you should read and how you can begin to read more books.

-The benefits of reading books
+The benefits of reading

-You get smarter
+1. You get smarter

 Through books, you can learn about psychology, philosophy, business, economics, health, and many other subjects that can help you improve yourself and live a better life.

-You get a break from screens
+2. You get a break from screens

 We spend far too much time looking at screens.
 We work on computers, find “connection” through phones, and relaxation and entertainment from TVs.
 This overuse of our devices is so common that we see it as normal.
 Everybody does it, so it can’t be that bad, right?

-Using screens has been proven to negatively affect concentration, memory, ability to process information, and impulse control.
+Using screens wrong has been proven to negatively affect concentration, memory, ability to process information, and impulse control.
 In other words, overusing screens can make you have a hard time learning, creating anything of value, and saying no to instant gratification.

 Most people pick up their phones when bored.
 Reading provides an alternative way to spend that time.
 An alternative that makes you better, not worse.

-You reduce stress and sleep better
+3. You reduce stress and sleep better

 When you read a good book, you’ll enter a flow state.
 Nothing else matters, and your mind will only be focused on the present moment.
 This presence can help you reduce stress and get better sleep.
-Many find that reading before going to sleep is a great way to calm down.
+Many find that reading before going to bed is a great way to calm down.

 You might not enter this flow state the first, the second, or even the third time you read.
-But, over time, as you get used to reading and find genres and subjects that you like, it will come easier, and the benefits will become more noticeable.
+But, over time, as you get used to reading and find genres and subjects that you enjoy, it will come easier, and the benefits will become more noticeable.

 How many pages should you read a day?